-- 7 Start the fencing module on all the nodes.
+7 Start the fencing module on all the nodes.

+systemctl start vxfen

-- # svcadm enable vxfen
+- # /etc/init.d/vxfen start

-- Start VCS on all nodes.
-8
+- 8 Start VCS on all nodes.

 - # hastart

 About the vxfenswap utility

 The vxfenswap utility allows you to add, remove, and replace coordinator points in a cluster that is online.
 The utility verifies that the serial number of the new disks are identical on all the nodes and the new disks can support I/O fencing.